haowang-lslab/haowang-lslab.github.io/_pages/about.md

 Apart from academic studies and research, I have a wide range of interests, including piano and singing.

-- I enjoy playing the piano🎹 and have passed <a href="https://www.abrsm.org/">ABRSM</a> Practical Grade 8 and <a href="https://www.ccmusic.edu.cn/">CCM</a>Amateur Grade 10, both the highest levels.
+- I enjoy playing the piano🎹 and have passed <a href="https://www.abrsm.org/">ABRSM</a> Practical Grade 8 and <a href="https://www.ccmusic.edu.cn/">CCM</a> Amateur Grade 10, both the highest levels.
 I've also won awards in several piano competitions.
-- I am passionate about singing🎤 and have passed <a href="https://www.ccmusic.edu.cn/">CCM</a>Amateur Grade 9 (highest level).
+- I am passionate about singing🎤 and have passed <a href="https://www.ccmusic.edu.cn/">CCM</a> Amateur Grade 9 (highest level).
 - I used to serve as the conductor of the choir in junior school.
-- I also have experience in public speaking🗣️ and won Gold Award🥇 in the National College Students' Career Planning Contest (Shanghai Region).
+- I also have some experience in public speaking🗣️ and won Gold Award🥇 in the National College Students' Career Planning Contest (Shanghai Region).
 - I have participated in various algorithm competitions🖥️ and earned Gold Medals🥇 in ICPC/CCPC and a Silver Medal🥈 in NOI.